How to Avoid Ecommerce Payment Failures and Keep Revenue Flowing

 Why pay attention to payment failures?

-Why do payments fail anyway?
+Why do payments fail?

 When examining payment failures, we can begin to see that challenges generally fall into one or more of the following areas: